NotYourRootUser/cloud-ledger/notes/week1 sec+/BufferOverflow.md

 - gdb, Valgrind, AddressSanitizer.

 ## Analogy
-- Like overfilling a glass so it spills into the next one — overflow leaks into memory next door.
+- Like overfilling a glass so it spills into the next one, overflow leaks into memory next door.